davidstutz/kohana-green/guide/green/rules.md

 ## Filters

 The rule itself is defined by a filter.
 A filter is given the current context - meaning the controller or model/method we want to grant access to - and decides whether access can be granted or not (a filter evaluates to `TRUE` or `FALSE`).
 If Green is asked to grant access on a given context it simply fetches all rules for this context and evaluates the corresponding filters.
-To grant access all filters have to evaluate to `TRUE`.
+To grant access _one_ filter has to evaluate to `TRUE`.
 If no rules are found access will be denied.
 Beneath the context filters can rely on one additional parameter, which is given by the rule the following way:

     filter:parameter